dosipod/SrWiki/2D-Support.md

 ## Technical

 * CRGB leds[MAX_LEDS+1]; in FX.cpp defines all leds on the matrix.
 Multiple segments share this array and effects should only write to leds[] within the boundaries of a segment.
 This is done by calling leds[XY(x,y)] or leds[realPixelIndex(i)].
-* Functions with leds as parameter should make sure to follow above rule and have been refactored for this.
+* Functions with leds as parameter should follow above rule and have been refactored for this.
 E.g. fadeToBlackBy(leds, 32) or fill_solid(leds, 0) otherwise it writes outside the segment boundaries.

-## Examples

-### 16 x 12 matrix

-matrixWidth = 16, matrixHeight = 12.

-Total led count 192 leds

-left and right binmap effect.
-In the middle noisemove.

-* Segment 0 (middle): start=1, stop=191, effect=noisemove
-* Segment 1 (left): start=0, stop=176, effect=binmap
-* Segment 2 (right): start=15, stop=192, effect=binmap

 ## 2D Segment start stop charts
 ### 16x16 matrix